badsyntax/SassBeautify/README.md

 As this plugin uses `sass-convert`, you need to have sass installed.
 Read the [sass download page](http://sass-lang.com/download.html) to view the installation options.

+Please always ensure you are using the latest version of Sass.

 ## Installation

 **Option 1 (recommended)**